AmitSamra/NYC_Crime/README.md

 # 3. NoSQL

-And finally, we can store the clean dataframe into a NoSQL Database.
+Although I have already persisted the data into MySQL, for demonstration purposes, I show that NoSQL could have used as well.

 ![nosql_data.png](img/nosql_data.png)